Meet Keratoconus Expert Dr. Brian Boxer Wachler

 2010 Vision Awards

-After being treated by Dr. Brian in 2007, Steven went on to win World Cup events in 4-man bobsled and then triumphed at the 2010 Winter Olympics securing the Gold Medal in the 4-man bobsled event, the first for the USA in 62 years.
-At the Vision Awards several celebrities were presenters, including Will.i.am of the widely popular music group the Black Eyed Peas.
-Other honorees that evening included Buzz Aldrin (astronaut & 2nd person to walk on the moon), Lilly Tomlin (comedienne, best know for her characters Ernestine and Edith Ann on the show Laugh-In) and Steve Jobs (former Apple CEO).
+After being treated by Dr. Brian in 2007, Steven went on to win World Cup events in 4-man bobsled and then triumphed at the 2010 Winter Olympics securing the gold medal in the 4-man bobsled event, the first for the USA in 62 years.
+At the Vision Awards, several celebrities were presenters, including Will.i.am of the widely popular music group the Black Eyed Peas.
+Other honorees that evening included Buzz Aldrin, comedienne Lilly Tomlin and former Apple CEO, Steve Jobs.

 Click to read letter.

-Dr. Brian Helps Young Man Discharged from Military, Urges Updated Policy
+Dr. Brian Urges Updated Keratoconus Treatments and Policy

-This policy is outdated and obviously does not reflect the current treatments that are available for Keratoconus.
-Regrettably, they have not acknowledged any consideration for reassessment of these policies to date.
-You can read the entire policy here:
+This policy is outdated and obviously does not reflect the current treatments that are available for keratoconus.
+Regrettably, they have not acknowledged any consideration for a reassessment of these policies to date.

 Department of Defense